ny83427/java-tutorial/chapter1/assignments.md

 take your program to finish?
 Can you optimize so that we won't wait in pains?
 * If you implement your solution with recursion, can you do without recursion?
 * Can you handle the output correctly when the result might be too large, for example, how about `calc(10000)`?
-* You submission should look like this:
+* You submission should look like this, you may use [`Fibonacci.java`](./src/main/java/Fibonacci.java) as your skeleton:
 ```java
 public class Fibonacci {
     private int calc(int n) {